Hormonal pills are possible. Rating of the best contraceptives

 birth control pills at 35

-Many gynecologists prescribe mini-pills for mature women.
+Many gynecologists prescribe mini-pills to mature women.
 This is due to the content of one hormone - progesterone.
-After all, most women of this age release a lot of estrogen, which contributes to the excessive growth of the endometrium.
+After all, most women of this age produce a lot of estrogen, which contributes to excessive growth of the endometrium.

-Because of this, endometriosis, endometrial hyperplasia, polyps of the uterine cavity develop.
-It is progesterone that helps to cope with these ailments.
+Because of this, endometriosis, endometrial hyperplasia, and polyps of the uterine cavity develop.
+It is progesterone that helps cope with these ailments.
 The hormone thickens cervical mucus and inhibits ovulation.

 • Continuin